 5. Make use of pulses

-Pulses like beans, lentils and peas are a source of iron as well as being high in fibre.
+Pulses like beans, lentils and peas are a source of iron and high in fibre.
 Use these as an alternative somedays to meat, chicken or fish at lunch or dinner.
 Try baked beans on wholegrain toast, hummus on an oatcake, lentil soup with toast soldiers.
 Or add alongside meat in dishes like stews, bolognaise and curries.
 You can either use tinned beans or lentils or the dried varieties.
 You can add a few fistfuls of dried red lentils to curry or bolognaise, and they will cook in the sauce.

 6. Introduce your baby to seeds and nuts

 Although your baby can’t eat whole or chopped nuts or seeds, they can eat these in ground form or as smooth nut butter.
 Use smooth nut butter in porridge, Weetabix, yoghurt, on toast/crackers or add to dishes like curries and soups.
-You can use ground nuts or milled or crushed seeds (like ground almonds, chia or flaxseed) in yoghurt, cereal, in pancakes and muffins.
+You can use ground nuts or milled or crushed seeds (like ground almonds, chia or flaxseed) in yoghurt, cereal, pancakes, and muffins.
 Keep flaxseed to ½ tsp per day.
 Babies over 12 months can have whole flaxseed or seed mixes containing honey.